martinvium/aphera/README.md

-# Aphera - PHP library for publishing and consuming AtomPub based REST services
+# Aphera - PHP library for publishing and consuming AtomPub webservices

 ## What is it?